“All in all you’re just another brick in the wall” ?

 What we teach in the Primary level is a strong foundation to teaching at the Secondary level.
 We believe teachers are employed to instruct and impart knowledge, give direction and provide a reason / purpose for all that is being taught – they are not just facilitators.
 The primary goal of teaching is centred around our desire to see students progressively become self learners as they advance in age.

-With the introduction of the Australian Curriculum (AC) across all grade levels in Australia, the school is currently updating the curriculum to reflect the requirements of the AC.
+With the ongoing development of the Australian Curriculum (AC) across all grade levels in Australia, the school continues to update the curriculum to reflect the requirements of the AC.
 For further information, please refer to the ACARA website: http://www.australiancurriculum.edu.au/